mam4un/fin_project_one/Psudocode.md

 # pseudo_code for the project
-## Outlines th pseudo code for project one.
+## Outlines the pseudocode for project one.

 # Step 1: Investors profile assessment
 a.
 Age: Decleare age as a list of float values.